Modified quantum dimensions and re-normalized link invariants: The invariant of closed ribbon graphs

 for any $T$.
 In particular, when $T$ consists of two vertical intervals colored by $U, V\in A(J)$,

 This shows that the functions $\qd_J$ and $\dim_\cat$ are proportional to each other.
 This is especially interesting when $\dim_\cat =0$ and $\qd_J\neq 0$, see examples below.

 \begin{theorem} Let $L\in \links_{A(J)}$ and $V$ be the color of an edge of $L$ belonging to ${A(J)}$.
 Cutting this edge, we obtain a colored (1,1)-ribbon graph $T_V$ whose closure is $L$.
-Then is independent of the choice of $V$ and $T_V$ and yields a well defined invariant of $L$.
+Then is independent of the choice of the edge to be cut and yields a well defined invariant of $L$.